 - 8 eggs

-- In a large pot over medium-high heat 1 tablespoon oil and butter.
+- In a large pot over medium-high heat, one tablespoon of oil and butter.
 Add paprika, stir.

-- Once butter is dissolved add thinly sliced onion and stir.
-Cook, stirring occasionally for 5 minutes.
+- Once butter is dissolved, add thinly sliced onion and stir.
+Cook, occasionally going for 5 minutes.

-- Add the chopped jerky or roast beef, oregano, cumin and the Tabasco original sauce.
-Stir and cook for 5 more minutes.
+- Add the chopped jerky or roast beef, oregano, cumin, and the hot sauce.
+Stir and cook for five more minutes.

 - Add broth and pumpkin.
 Stir and when it starts boiling again, lower the heat and cook for 10 minutes.